mananXebia/React-Food-Assignment-Senior/README.md

 - Create a food delivery application to display all restaurants on load.

-- Create a Nav Bar with Home and Instamart tab with your name.
+- Create a Nav Bar with Home and Instamart tab with your name on the nav bar.

 - Make the Instamart component lazy load.